KodeWithKeshav/KodeWithKeshav/README.md

 ---

 ## 🧰 Tools of the Trade
-<em>“A craftsman is only as good as his tools — and I prefer mine lethal.”</em>
+<em align="center">“A craftsman is only as good as his tools — and I prefer mine lethal.”</em>
 <div align="center">

 <table>